rmigz02/rmigz02/README.md

 -> Some Android Debug Bridge based tools with a GUI for those who use repetitive ADB commands

+-> A growing list of my own perception of "Android bloat" package names and optional and safe to uninstall Android system packages

 -> Test Arduino softwares for some useless sorts of automation but educational (like a bot for dodging the obstacles in T-Rex dinosaur game 🤣)

 -> Short ManimCE projects ❤️